TeachBooks/Sphinx-Grasple-public/docs/source/syntax.md

 ### Remove All Solutions

 All solution directives can be removed from the final output by setting `hide_solutions` to `True`.
 For Sphinx projects, add the configuration key in the `conf.py` file.
-Jupyter Book projects, should set the configuration key in `_config.yml` as follows
+Jupyter Book v1 or TeachBooks projects, should set the configuration key in `_config.yml` as follows

 ```yaml
 ...